dewiz-xyz/makerdao-vat-smartcontract-docs/vat_guide.md

 ### Deploy `GemJoin` from Rome DAO

-Deploy a `GemJoin` contract from `join.sol` and allow it to spend your collateral
+Deploy a `GemJoin` contract from `join.sol` and allow it to spend your collateral. `GemJoin` holds your collateral and `Vat` Smart Contract use it to manage them.

 ```solidity
 GemJoin(address vat, bytes32 ilk, address gem);